cloudflare/cloudflare-docs/products/cloudflare-one/src/content/connections/connect-devices/warp/index.md

 * **WARP allows you to build rich device posture rules.**
     The WARP client provides advanced Zero Trust protection by making it possible to check for [device posture](/identity/devices).
 By setting up device posture checks, you can build Zero Trust policies that check for a device's location, disk encryption status, OS version, and more.

-The WARP client can be configured in three modes.
+Cloudflare WARP is [available](/connections/connect-devices/warp/download-warp) for iOS, Android, ChromeOS, Mac, Linux, and Windows, and it can be configured in different modes depending on your needs.

 ## WARP client modes